 Endometrial Ablation is a quick, minor procedure that can be done under General Anaesthetic or Local Anaesthetic.
 The aim of the procedure is to burn and destroy the lining of the womb in order to reduce period bleeding.
 This is achieved with heat/microwave or radiofrequency energy.
 Around 90% of women, who are suitable for endometrial ablation, will achieve a good result (their periods will be lighter or will have stopped altogether).

 Endometrial ablation is not a contraceptive method, although pregnancy is unlikely following the procedure.
 It is only suitable for women who do not wish to get pregnant.
-Contraception should be used following the procedure; however, it can be combined with hysteroscopic sterilisation at the same time if desired.
+Contraception should be used following the procedure.

 Endometrial ablation is a very safe procedure with less than 1:1000 chance of serious complications, such as perforation of the womb.

 Some women who have had no success with these conservative measures require a hysterectomy in order to treat their heavy periods or period pain.
 If large fibroids are present, a myomectomy may be advised to treat period problems while retaining the womb in younger women who desire pregnancy in the future.

 Clinics Thursdays 1-4pm